 We hiked the Chihuahuan Desert Nature Trail and the Old Guano Trail.
 The trails take you through rugged, primitive backcountry settings.
 There are mountains to view and a variety of desert plants.

 One of my favorite things to do is hike in our national parks.
-I love Carlsbad Caverns, but the desert hikes are not as good as those offered at other parks.
+I love Carlsbad Caverns, but the desert hikes pale compared to other parks.

 - Monitor the Carlsbad Caverns National Park website for information, current updates and closures.